abakar368/my-portfolio/about.md

 ---
 layout: default
 title: About Me
+permalink: /blog/about/
 ---

 # 🧑 About Me
-I’m skilled in CAD (SolidWorks), Machine Learning, Computer Vision, Robotics and Reinforcement Learning.
+I’m skilled in CAD (SolidWorks), Machine Learning, Computer Vision, and Reinforcement Learning.